 A new direction to enable growth

-In August 2019, Parliament supported legislation to transfer lands into Government ownership.
-This action guarantees the ongoing environmental management of the site into perpetuity and will help unlock economic and community outcomes for the region.
+In August 2019, Parliament passed legislation to transfer lands into Government ownership.
+This action guarantees the ongoing environmental management of the site into perpetuity and has helped unlock economic and community outcomes for the region.

-HCCDC’s role is to manage the land and its future development as a commercial, industrial and housing centre in the region.
+HCCDC’s role is to manage the divestment of the land and its future use as a commercial, light industrial and housing centre in the region.

-We will work with Government’s Waste Assets Management Corporation (WAMC), which will manage the environmental requirements with regulatory oversight from the NSW Environment Protection Authority.
+We are working with Government’s Waste Assets Management Corporation (WAMC), who are managing the environmental requirements of the land with regulatory oversight from the NSW Environment Protection Authority.

 Managing the environmental needs into the future

 The site includes a large containment cell, covering 20 hectares, which has been created to contain the contaminated materials in accordance with EPA requirements.

 The containment cell and a water treatment plant require regular monitoring and maintenance.
 Other environmental protection areas, such as Munibung Hill, need general maintenance, including controlling vegetation.

 A Perpetual Care Fund has been established to go towards the cost of managing the land, including the monitoring, maintenance and repair of the containment cell and other environmental protection infrastructure for the long term.
 Future land sale proceeds will be deposited into the Containment Cell Perpetual Care Fund.